doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 $ find skill-demo1-data/written_2/non-fiction/OUP/Kauffman/ -atime +1

 ```
-> Here I included two code blocks to fullt demonstrate how `-atime` works.
+> Here I included two code blocks to fully demonstrate how `-atime` works.

 In the first code block above, I am looking for files in the Kauffman directory that I have accessed less than 1 day ago.
 I currently have my VSCode open for all these files, so it makes sense that all the files in `Kauffman` would appear, as I am accessing them right now.
 In the second code block above, I am looking for files in the Kauffman directory that I have accessed more than 1 day ago (see note below for clarification on actual time).
 Again, because I am currently accessing the files in VSCode, it makes sense that no files would appear, which is exactly what happened.
 Also, to explain exactly how the format of `-atime` works, it uses `n` * 24 hours to determine the numerical value for the time, as well as the `+`, or `-`, or lack of any sign to determine the time to be more than, or less than, or equal to, respectively, with the time value specified.
+Overall, with `-atime` you can easily find files you have recently accessed, or perhaps even remove files you have not accessed in a long itme and don't need anymore.

 > An important note about how the time-based tests work is that fractions/decimals are rounded down to a whole number, which means, for example, if you put `-atime +1`, it means that you actually need to have accessed the file at least **2** days ago (even 1.999 days would round down to 1 day).